moby/moby/docs/sources/installation/archlinux.rst

 :title: Installation on Arch Linux
 :description: Docker installation on Arch Linux.
 :keywords: arch linux, virtualization, docker, documentation, installation

 .. _arch_linux:

 Arch Linux
 ==========

+.. include:: install_header.inc

+.. include:: install_unofficial.inc

 Installing on Arch Linux is not officially supported but can be handled via either of the following AUR packages: